ehsaniara/joblet-sdk-python/docs/API_REFERENCE.md

 ) -> Iterator[bytes]
 ```

-**Smart log streaming** - automatically fetches historical logs from persist service,
-then streams live logs from job service.
+**Smart log streaming** - automatically fetches historical logs then streams live logs.

 This method intelligently handles both historical and live logs:
-1. First fetches any historical logs from persist service (if available)
+1. First fetches any historical logs (internally from joblet-persist via IPC)
-2. Then streams live logs from the job service
+2. Then streams live logs from the running job

+All operations go through a single endpoint (port 50051), with internal Unix socket
+proxying for historical data.

 **Parameters:**
 - `job_uuid`: Job UUID or short UUID prefix